shiva16/rpiShields/tutorials/tutorial7/README.md

-# Security System with Sixfab 3G/LTE Shields
+# # Raspberry Pi Security System with Sixfab 3G/LTE Shields

 1. Firstly, Connect your Raspberry Pi to internet and run `sudo apt-get update` to update your Raspberry Pi
 2. Make internet connection